weavolutionmage/drachenwald/_posts/2019-11-13-precedence-proposal.md

 tags: curia
 author: sela
 ---
-_The King and Queen of Drachenwald have called for a curia to take place in January at Twelfth Night Coronation.
-When a change to Kingdom Law is being considered, a curia is an opportunity for the people of Drachenwald to comment on the proposed changes.
+_The King and Queen of Drachenwald have [called for a Curia]({{ site.baseurl }}{% post_url 2019-11-12-call-to-curia %}) to take place in January at Twelfth Night Coronation.
+When a change to Kingdom Law is being considered, a Curia is an opportunity for the people of Drachenwald to comment on the proposed changes.
 At this curia, two changes are proposed.
 One relates to the Office of Signet.
 The other, detailed here, calls for a change to the order of precedence.
-This post, by the authors of that proposal, sets out the changes and explains their rationale for making them._
+This post, by the authors of that second proposal, sets out the changes and explains their rationale for making them._

 _If you wish to comment on the proposals, you may do so by email to [seneschal@drachenwald.sca.org](mailto:seneschal@drachenwald.sca.org) as well as at the event itself._
 _-- Sela_

----

 # Kingdom law change proposal: Order of Precedence